mjc-school/MJC-School/stage #1/module #2. Strings/lesson #1. String/content.md

 saves a lot of heap space because different String variables refer to the same object in the String pool.
 String intern pool serves exactly this purpose.

-## The important points about Java String pool are:
+## Important points about Java String pool:
 - Security
 - Synchronization
 - Hashcode Caching